Xelef2000/HC-Vault-Boost/exercises/6-operations-restore-root/ReadMe.md

-Restore a root Token from the recovery keys.
+Restore a root Token from the recovery keys
 ===
 Sometimes it is necessary to restore a root token.
 A new root token can be generated using the recovery keys or the unseal keys.
 Since you already setup auto unsealing, we will use the recovery keys.